TransformationPlaybooks/playbooks/docs/index.md

 ## Is this content complete?
 Is this all there is?

-No.  We're working our way through a backlog of articles, with estimated completion March 2022.
-We've chosen to release early to gauge community interest.
-See _How do I Contribute_ below.
+It's an ever changing world, so we expect this work to continuously evolve.
+From launch, we have a backlog of documents we are reviewing before publishing.
+Keen to add to this body of knowledge?  see _How do I contribute_ below.

 ## A note on language